This page contains important information about healthcare and medical insurance in Canada, including:

-For full details and for the dates of opt-in and opt-out periods, visit the AMS Health Plan site.
+For full details and to confirm the dates of opt-in and opt-out periods, please visit the AMS Health Plan site.

 There are many fine medical doctors and hospitals in Vancouver as well as a wide range of alternative medical practices.
 You can ask fellow students or the Assistant Dean of Students for recommendations for medical doctors, dentists, etc.